TRAIN HARD

 PURPOSE: Maintain high proficiency and muscle memory long-term.

 GOAL: Experts know that they must train regularly to stay sharp.
-This is a simple drill is designed to keep you sharp anywhere when more formal training is not available.
+This is a simple drill designed to keep you sharp anywhere…in your garage, at work, on duty or on deployment…especially when more formal training is not available.

 SET-UP: You only need your rifle and the RedCat.

-PROCEDURE: Unload and clear.
+PROCEDURE: Unload and clear your rifle.
 Install RedCat.
-With your upcoming event(s) in mind, pick objects around you to simulate targets you may encounter.
+With your upcoming training, missions and event(s) in mind, pick objects around you to simulate targets you may encounter.
 Start on “SAFE” and at the low ready.
 Bring the rifle to bear on the first set of targets, switch to “FIRE,” engage.
 Switch to “SAFE,” transition, switch to fire, engage.
-Repeat until all targets addressed, back to “SAFE,” back to low ready.
+Repeat until all targets engaged, back to “SAFE,” back to low ready.
 When complete, remove RedCat.
+Add empty magazines to practice manual of arms procedures such as loads, unloads and reloads.

-STANDARDS: As you raised the rifle, did you switch the safety selector to fire?
-As you transitioned, did you did you use the safety switch?
-Did you engage all four targets?
-Did you re-engage the safety as you lowered the rifle?
+STANDARDS: 1.
+As you raised the rifle, did you switch the safety selector to fire?
+2. As you transitioned, did you use the safety switch?
+3. Did you engage all targets?
+4. Did you re-engage the safety as you lowered the rifle?

-MASTERY: This drill is designed to maintain your mastery.
+MASTERY: n/a…this drill is designed to safely and conveniently maintain your mastery anytime, anywhere it suits you.

 VIDEOS: